0xCoto/Virgo/paper.md

 short-duration radio frequency interference (RFI), while allowing the user to export the raw observation data as a FITS/csv-formatted file.

+Lastly, the software's modularity allows users to integrate `Virgo`'s functionalities into their software effortlessly, permitting a variety of automation applications invloving the acquisition and/or processing of telescope data.

 # Example Usage

 `Virgo` can either be called directly as a Python script using e.g.,